EricssonResearch/dnt/getting_started/scenario_ip_over_detnet/README.md

-# Scenario IP over DetNet: R2DTWO IPv4/IPv6 over DetNet PseudoWire
+# Scenario 3: R2DTWO IPv4/IPv6 over DetNet PseudoWire

 __Important: this scenario assumes background knowledge of the basics from Scenario TSN and #2.
 Please take a look into Scenarios #1 and #2 if you have not already.__ [Scenario TSN](../scenario_tsn/README.md), [Scenario TSN over DetNet](../scenario_tsn_over_detnet/README.md)